rich-p-rich/fizzbuzz-p2/README.md

 I therefore made a multiple choice game in which:
 - the Fizz and Buzz numbers stay constant for the duration of the game
+- the player has a Target Number to solve (with the 4 options described below)
 - each Target Number represents a new question, and so the player constantly gets new Target Numbers for as long as they are playing

 The player chooses from four options to solve the Target Number question: